-Texts are matched to student skill level.
-Texts are at varied levels.
-Texts are supplemented by guest speakers and The teacher has ongoing relationships with colleges and universities that support field experiences. student learning.
-The teacher facilitates the use of Internet resources. · The teacher maintains a log of resources for Resources are multidisciplinary. student reference. · The teacher expands her knowledge through The teacher pursues apprenticeships to increase professional learning groups and organizations. discipline knowledge.
-The teacher pursues options offered by universities.
-The teacher facilitates student contact with The teacher provides lists of resources outside the resources outside the classroom. classroom for students to draw on. • The teacher provides her fifth graders a range of • The teacher is not happy with the out-of-date textbook; his students will critique it and write their nonfiction texts about the American Revolution own material for social studies. so that regardless of their reading level, all students can participate in the discussion of The teacher spends the summer at Dow important concepts.
-Chemical learning more about current research so that she can expand her knowledge base for • The teacher takes an online course on literature to expand her knowledge of great American writers. teaching chemistry. • The ELA lesson includes a wide range of narrative The teacher matches students in her Family and and informational reading materials.
-Consumer Science class with local businesses; the students spend time shadowing employees to • The teacher distributes a list of summer reading understand how their classroom skills might be materials that will help prepare his eighth graders' used on the job. transition to high school.
-And others...
-And others...
+- · Texts are matched to student skill level. - The teacher has ongoing relationships with colleges and universities that support student learning. - The teacher maintains a log of resources for student reference. - The teacher pursues apprenticeships to increase discipline knowledge. - The teacher facilitates student contact with resources outside the classroom. - The teacher is not happy with the out-of-date textbook; his students will critique it and write their own material for social studies. - The teacher spends the summer at Dow Chemical learning more about current research so that she can expand her knowledge base for teaching chemistry. - The teacher matches students in her Family and Consumer Science class with local businesses; the students spend time shadowing employees to understand how their classroom skills might be used on the job. - · And others...